SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

 Current Treatment Options

 There are currently no recognized treatment options for cachexia or sarcopenia.
-Prevention, early detection and management are known to be the best current therapies available.
+Prevention, early detection and management are known to be the best therapies available at present.
 For those with either sarcopenia or cachexia coupled with a comorbid disease, it is very important to tailor a treatment program with a skilled healthcare professional, especially if enduring mid to late-stage disease.

 In Sarcopenia (in the absence of other disorders), resistance training, increasing food intake and maintaining a high protein intake (20-35g) with every meal are advisable.[48]
 While potentially useful, these measures may promote problems in those with cachexia, depending on the associated disease state, progression and severity.
 A larger amount of BCAAs, especially leucine (10-15g per meal or 3g leucine per meal), may help to overcome muscle protein degradation.
 Interestingly, a main leucine metabolite is a specific form of butyrate (a gut-derived short-chain fat), which is known to enhance protein accumulation and muscle building.
 Hormone replacement may assist menopausal and postmenopausal women in building muscle.[49]
 Senolytics and senotherapeutics may be another option for those with sarcopenia.
 These are compounds capable of suppressing specific inflammatory factors associated with aged cells.